You can submit a keyword search against the following five categories:

 Searching by author can be tricky because an author's name may be indexed many ways.

 Enter the author's last name.
 This strategy retrieves the broadest search results possible.
+If several authors have the same name in the system, this search will retrieve publications from all similarly-named authors as well.

 Remember a space is the same as an AND between your terms.